deftworker/deftworker/README.md

 ### Hi there 👋

 I am a full-stack developer, software engineer, product manager, and founder who launches and iterates on a portfolio of consumer products online.
-While the code is private, most projects are live on the web and open for preview or signup online, so feel free to check them out.
+While the code is private, my projects live on the web and are open for preview and signup online, so feel free to check them out.
 ![GitHub followers](https://img.shields.io/github/followers/deftworker?style=social)

 ### DreamList.com https://www.dreamlist.com